 6.4.
 Tra Que Vegetable Village

-If you would like to be a farmer, ride water buffalos, do cooking class, get a local foot massage, you should come to Tra Que Vegetable Village.
+If you would like to be a farmer, ride water buffalos, do a cooking class, or get a local foot massage, you should come to Tra Que Vegetable Village.
 It is about 3km north of the ancient town of Hoi An in Cam Ha Commune.
-Now there are 220 farming households do farming works here.
+Now there are 220 farming households doing farming work here.
 Tra Que vegetable village has been a famous place for providing clean vegetables and 20 kinds of spicy vegetables.

 6.5.
 Hoi An Basket Boats at Water Coconut Forest

 There are many different ways to get to the Bay Mau coconut forest.
-From Da Nang city, you can come here by motorbikes, cars, or by bus.
-If you go from Hoi An Japanese Covered Bridge, You can get to Hoi An Basket Boat at Water coconut forest by motorbike, cars then or by boats from the pier on Bach Dang Street and down the Hoai River to the East.
+From Da Nang city, you can come here by motorbike, car, or by bus.
+If you go from Hoi An Japanese Covered Bridge, You can get to Hoi An Basket Boat at Water coconut forest by motorbike, car, or by boat from the pier on Bach Dang Street and down the Hoai River to the East.